Today's Articles

 The Enforcement Act of 1870 is Passed

 The act was the first of three Enforcement Acts passed by the United States Congress from 1870 to 1871 during the Reconstruction Era to combat attacks on the suffrage rights of Blacks from state officials or violent groups like the Ku Klux Klan.
-The act would develop from separate legislative actions in the House and Senate, passed by Congress in May 1870 and signed into law by United States President Ulysses S. Grant.
+The act, developed from separate legislative actions in the House and Senate, was passed by Congress in May 1870 and was signed into law by United States President Ulysses S. Grant.

 New Poem Each Day